faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 ### b.
 Setup credential policy and credential

 Below are the assigned policies to the user created that will managed the cdk setup.
-Note that this might not be suitable to use in production as it opens to wide unnecessary permission:
+Note that this granted policies "near and full access" might not be suitable to use in production as it opens to wide unnecessary permission:
 ![User group attached policies](./images/goal3_user_group_attached_policies.png)

-Aws Cdk require credential of user are `AWS_ACCESS_KEY`,`AWS_SECRET_ACCESS_KEY`,`AWS_REGION` (for this project, the region is in Ohio, us-east-2) and policy such as IAM and CloudFormation access to create resources with respective role.
+AWS CDK requires credential of user are `AWS_ACCESS_KEY`,`AWS_SECRET_ACCESS_KEY`,`AWS_REGION` (for this project, the region is in Ohio, us-east-2) and policy such as IAM and CloudFormation access to create resources with respective role.

-For creating lambda with containerized package, it  user need to have access to ECR and respective lambda should able to access the VPC.
-RDS policy also enable management of RDS instance created later on.
+For creating lambda with containerized package, user need to have access to ECR and respective lambda should able to access the VPC and also equip with RDS policy that is needed to enable management of RDS instance created later on.

 This project leverage Github Actions as the main CI/CD tool.
-Thus, initial credentials required will be stored as action secrets here.
-This credentials are basic requirement to execute AWS CDK bootstrapping, until AWS CDK project deployment in the cloud.
+Thus, initial credentials required will be stored as Github Action secrets here.
+This credentials are basic requirement to execute AWS CDK deployment in the cloud.

 ![workflow github action aws cdk creds](./images/goal3_github_action_aws_cdk_credential.png)

 From Workflow snippet above, noticed that it requires credential to execute AWS CDK project.

-In later stage of constructor creation in project main stack file, an Aws secret manager will be created to stored current resource properties (such as bucket name, endpoint of RDS Postgres) in it.
+In later stage of constructor creation in project main stack file, an AWS secret manager will be created to stored current resource properties (such as bucket name, endpoint of RDS Postgres) in it.
 This will enable future improvement or project to reuse the resource properties for enhancement or other function and make the project loosely decoupled.

 ## c.
 Setup of github workflow